loucadufault/louca_dufault_test/Question_C/README.md

 Admin reviews the proxies in the dictionary, and restores them to be operational, and then adds them to the origin server's references to proxies such that the now restarted proxy server may begin to serve nearby clients, if it happens to be the nearest proxy server to a client requesting a proxy server from the origin server.

-Admin calls the load balancing method on the Origin instance, to load balance the most stressed proxy server by adding another proxy server hosted on one of the remaining potential servers nearest to that most stressed proxy.
+Admin optionally calls the load balancing method on the Origin instance, to load balance the most stressed proxy server by adding another proxy server hosted on one of the remaining potential servers nearest to that most stressed proxy.

 Admin adds potential servers (a key-value where the key is the server's coordinates and the value is the server, an abstract concept) to the Origin instance's dictionary of potential servers, which will be made as a possible host for future Proxy instances that will be added.

+Admin optionally manually adds proxy servers by manually providing the coordinates of a potential server that will host the new Proxy instance.